PipelineDeals/engineering_docs/expeditor.md

 * Check with the White Team leader (Scott) to see if/that all the PRs to go out today are ready.
 * If there are migrations to run, be sure to get them taken care of.

+### Wednesday

+* Send kevin an an email of what is going to be shipped for thursday's UI deploy.
+Include items from both red and blue teams.

 ### Thursday

 * Thursday's deploy will also include customer-facing UI tickets.